The Housing LOCATION Bubble

 There’s an old country song where a young female sings about an old man asking her for marriage.
 He has a quarter acre of land.
+She turns him down.
 The chorus of the song, laments her regret, after learning his land is in “downtown San Anton”.

 Location, location, location has always been a crucial part of real estate, but I believe it has never been the center of a housing bubble, as it is today.
 Yes, we have more than a housing bubble.
 We have a housing location bubble.
 (I’d also include new development in places like Idaho).